-As news is coming out about government stimulus checks that will be sent to individuals, scammers are seeing this as an opportunity.
-For example, they are sending fake emails that instruct a person to ‘click here’ to submit their request for a stimulus check.
-Scammers are even sending out fake checks to individuals, and then telling the check recipient that there was an overpayment.
-They then instruct the person to cash the check and send the “overpayment” to the “government” or they will be penalized on their taxes.
+As news came out about government stimulus checks being sent to individuals, scammers saw this as an opportunity.
+For example, they sent fake emails that instructed a person to ‘click here’ to submit their request for a stimulus check.
+Scammers have even sent out fake checks to individuals, and then told the check recipient that there was an overpayment.
+They then instructed the person to cash the check and send the “overpayment” to the “government” or they would be penalized on their taxes.

-Scammers posing as national and global health authorities are sending phishing emails designed to trick recipients into downloading malware or providing personal information.
+Scammers posing as national and global health authorities have been sending phishing emails designed to trick recipients into downloading malware or providing personal information.

 Look out for titles or subject lines in emails like:

 - Check updated coronavirus map in your city